-PRESIDENT'S HONOR ROLL

-Students enrolled for 12 or more credit hours at ENMU-Ruidoso whose end-of-semester GPA is 3.25 or better will be listed on the President's Honor Roll.
+PRESIDENT'S HONOR ROLL Students enrolled for 12 or more credit hours at ENMU-Ruidoso whose end-of-semester GPA is 3.25 or better will be listed on the President's Honor Roll.
 The honor roll is prepared for the fall and spring semester only.

-PROCTORING

-ENMU-Ruidoso offers test proctoring services for individuals attending other colleges or universities.
-Testing arrangements must be scheduled in advance with Community Education.
-Contact 257-3012 or 800-934-ENMU (3668) for more information.
+PROCTORING ENMU-Ruidoso offers test proctoring services for individuals attending other colleges or universities.
+Testing arrangements must be scheduled in advance with the Learning Commons.
+Call 257-3014 or 800-934-ENMU (3668) for more information.
+Welcome to ENMU-Ruidoso We are glad you are here!